 - Brittle nails

-People with anorexia lose more weight than is healthy for their height and age.
-They often diet or exercise to lose weight and maintain a low weight.
+People with anorexia tend to lose more weight than is sustainable to maintain healthy body functions.
+They often diet or exercise excessively to lose weight and maintain a low weight.
+But some people with anorexia are in higher weight bodies to start with and may lose weight but not maintain a low weight.

 Someone with anorexia is commonly extremely focused on body image.
-They have difficulty recognizing the serious consequences of extreme weight loss, and they refuse to keep their weight at healthy levels.
-Often, someone with anorexia weighs 15% or more below what is considered to be a normal weight for their age and height.
+They have difficulty recognizing the serious consequences of extreme weight loss, and they refuse to keep their weight at a sustainable level for the body to function properly.
+They also often have a distorted view of what they consider to be a “healthy” weight or “healthy” eating habits.

-Some of the behavioral symptoms of anorexia are as follows:
+Some of the behavioral symptoms of anorexia are:2,4

 - Obsession with food, food preparation, and calorie intake